jordanlloyd007/nike_analysis/README.md

 # Nike Analysis - sample data from Kaggle
 #### Jordan Lloyd - Junior Data Analyst - Atlanta GA
 ## Project objective
 Nike as a company has always been a staple in my casual attire for as long as I can remember.
 As a life long fan it was only right to start my data analysis portfolio with an analysis of a token favorite brand of mine, Nike.
 Sorced from Kaggle.com of course.
-This dataset was extracted from a joined dataset with Adidas data then analyzed for its KPIs and unanswered questions.
+This Nike dataset was extracted from the dataset Adidas.nike.csv then analyzed for its KPIs and unanswered questions.
 I developed a dynamic comprehensive workbook in Excel, Creating multiple tables, dashboards, and pivot tables to analyze the data.
 ## Dataset used
 - https://www.kaggle.com/datasets/kaushiksuresh147/adidas-vs-nike